 Students who have received an ACT Natural Science score of 25 or above or SAT composite score above 1300 are exempt from the BIO 105 and 107 prerequisite, but not BIO 106 and 108.
-Cardio-vascular, Immune, Respiratory, Digestive, Metabolism, Urinary, Reproductive, Development and Inheritance.
-Not for the biology major credit; open to students in pre-Allied Health Programs, Sports Medicine, and Dance.
-(Lecture 3, Lab 3)
+Cardio-vascular, immune, respiratory, digestive, metabolism, urinary, reproductive, endocrine, development and inheritance.
+Not for the biology major credit; open to students in pre-allied health programs, sports medicine, and dance.
+(Lecture 3, Lab 3) Every Spring